-The activities in the reception class (Group 1) are based upon the IPC Early Years Programme and the UK Early Learning Goals for communication, language and mathematics.
+The activities in the reception class (Group 1) are based upon the IPC Early Years Programme (IEYC) and the UK Early Learning Goals for communication, language and mathematics.
 The IPC learning goals are divided into the following strands: independence and interdependence, communication, exploring and healthy living.

 During the Early Years Foundation Stage students develop quickly and we recognise that all students are special and unique.
+We support learning that is both enjoyable and challenging and develop children's ownership in their learning, autonomy and independence through team teaching.
 We create rich learning environments that consider the needs, interests and developmental stages of each student.
-We provide a stimulating, fun environment where play forms a basis for learning.
-We aim to provide a balance between child-initiated play and teachable moments.
-Learning takes place on the carpet or in a circle, for example through activities, songs, rhymes, discussions, books and games.
+We provide a stimulating, fun environment where play and continuous learning forms a basis for learning with a balance between child-initiated play and teachable moments.
+Learning takes place through activities, songs, rhymes, discussions, books and games.
 The students also work together in small groups through a range of learning activities.
 Much emphasis is placed on playing together and developing social skills and independence.

-There are specific times for daily phonics sessions, mathematics and literacy, including shared reading and writing.
+There are specific times for phonics sessions, mathematics and literacy, including shared reading and writing.
 The Early Years Foundation Stage curriculum is the precursor to the Primary Curriculum (Groups 2-7).